 Pain at the lateral side of the elbow is very common.
 This pain may extend down the forearm as well, along the path of the affected tendons and their respective muscles.
 The pain is generally aggravated by use of the hand and wrist, such as lifting and forcefully gripping and twisting.
-Tennis Elbow may also cause similar discomfort along the medial (inside) part of the elbow.

 Common Causes of Tennis Elbow

 As the name indicates, Tennis Elbow is common to tennis, racquetball, and other racket sports players.
 Tennis Elbow can also appear in individuals who participate in any activity that demands repetitive use of the forearm and wrist, such as lifting heavy bags/briefcases, painting, raking leaves, and even dentistry.

 Speaking with you to understand the location of pain and what makes it worse is essential.
 A careful physical exam of not only your elbow, but also you forearm, wrist, and hand is important.
 An x-ray will help rule out possible bone or joint abnormalities that may contribute to elbow pain.